elephantscale/es-training-new/deep-learning/keras/Keras-2__API.md

 ---
 ## Resources

-  * [Deep Learning with Keras : Implement various deep-learning algorithms in Keras and see how deep-learning can be used in games](https://learning.oreilly.com/library/view/deep-learning-with/9781787128422/)by Sujit Pal, Antonio Gulli (ISBN: 9781787128422)
+  * [Deep Learning with Keras: Implement various deep-learning algorithms in Keras and see how deep-learning can be used in games](https://learning.oreilly.com/library/view/deep-learning-with/9781787128422/)by Sujit Pal, Antonio Gulli (ISBN: 9781787128422)

   * [Safari books online, Keras books](https://learning.oreilly.com/topics/keras)